rkgofiitk/academic-issues.github.io/Topics/AI-ML-DataScience.md

 complexity of ray tracing in discovering gaming alternatives that AI can easily do.
 He also says that mechanical engineers biologists need not understand the intricacies of neural networks to solve their problems.
 But the question that remains unanswered is:
 How does the mechanical engineer or the biologist even know that the solution is correct?
 If none of them are trained in their core competence, they will also lack the ability to judge a solution.
 So the real risk of AI is not in super intelligent machines controlling humans but in machines that are not smart enough to perform the tasks that humans give them.
 The other side of the spectrum is that humans turn dumb when they think some software tools could make smarter decisions on their behalf.

 MATLAB is one such example.
 Power and controls engineers use MATLAB a lot.
 But a solid understanding of the core is required to use the tools intelligently.
 Possibly, those who have a different point of view have not been able to get to the bottom of the central theme of Prof Sarangi's post.
 He is no ameture in the area of AI-ML.
 He does have high regard for ML and AI techniques.
 Like him, many other researchers also use AI and techniques based on heuristics and learning for their research.

 David L. Parans, Prof Emeritus of McMaster University, published a note on ["Real Risk of AI"](https://cacm.acm.org/magazines/2017/10/221330-the-real-risks-of-artificial-intelligence/fulltext).
 He had early training in AI as a student from Professors who were pioneers in AI research.
 He says that AI relied more on intuitions than a disciplined approach to physics, mathematics, or engineering problem- solving.
 In a disciplined approach, a problem is thoroughly analyzed, mathematics and physics behind the problem is unraveled, the solutions are often hand simulated and verified using assertion-based model checkers.
-He says that his Professors at CMU were "clever but had the cavalier attitude" to specific questions and recommended the students to "try and fix it".
+He says that his Professors at CMU were "clever but cavalier" in dealing with specific questions from the students, and recommended them "try and fix it".
 The foundation of AI research is based on mimicking human intuition and problem solving through heuristics.
 However, a heuristics works if it is used to select one from possible alternatives or to determine presentation order.
 More frequently, heuristics are used for speeding up the searching of solution space by applying intelligent pruning and feasibility measures.
 In other situations, heuristics are untrustworthy.
 Though Prof Sarangi's post is a bit blunt to the taste of AI and ML enthusiasts, David Pranas puts the same thing using